What Is Wellbutrin (Bupropion)?

-Even though it is rare, Wellbutrin has the potential to cause seizures in some patients.
+Tell your doctor if these side effects persist or get worse or if you begin to show signs of more serious side effects, which can include serious mood swings and seizures in some people.
 If you experience a seizure while taking bupropion, stop taking the medication immediately and seek medical attention right away.

 If you are thinking about discontinuing your Wellbutrin treatment, talk to your doctor about gradually tapering off your dose over time.
-Bupropion should never be stopped cold-turkey unless you experience a seizure while taking Wellbutrin.
+Bupropion should never be stopped cold turkey unless your doctor instructs you to do so.
 Gradually taking less and less Wellbutrin gives the body time to respond to smaller amounts of the medication.
 Tapering over a longer period of time will also reduce the potential for serious withdrawal symptoms.
 Lowering your bupropion dose should be done only under your doctor’s supervision.

 Be sure to keep a list of your medications, as well as nonprescription drugs and herbal products, so you can talk to your doctor about how Wellbutrin may interact with them.
 Taking bupropion with other medications may increase your risk of certain side effects.

 Some medications that may interact with Wellbutrin include commonly abused medications and substances like:

 - Dexmethylphenidate (Focalin)